 Appealing the "guilty" verdict

 An appeal is an evaluation of the trial court's application of the law.
 There is no jury in an appeal, no solicitors or witnesses, and usually, no other procedures of evidence.
 The court will accept the facts as they were exposed in the trial court, if an accurate finding is obviously against the weight of the proof.
 The appeals court cannot decide the integrity of a witness or make a pronouncement as to whether or not someone was lying in his/her testimony.
 The court of appeal defines whether the judge made all of his/her decisions founded on the rules.
-If an individual considers appealing the case, the first step is to consult our defence solicitors in London.
+If an individual considers appealing the case, the first step is to consult our criminal defence solicitors in London.
 When you consult with an appellant lawyer, you have to bring your judgment along.
 Additionally, you have to be ready to answer questions about mistakes you consider the judge made during the hearing.

 Getting a grant of legal aid to appeal

 The defendant found guilty can apply for a grant of legal aid to appeal and, with the help of our advisors, he/she has to attach a transcript of what happened in the court to the application for a grant of legal aid.
-If the individual already has an opinion from a criminal lawyer in UK about the grounds of appeal, he/she will also need to attach this to the application as this will also be taken into consideration.
+If the individual already has an opinion from a criminal solicitor in London about the grounds of appeal, he/she will also need to attach this to the application as this will also be taken into consideration.
 A conclusion will then be made to grant or to refuse legal aid for the defendant’s appeal.
 Moreover, if you are appealing a Magistrates' Court verdict, you will also need to provide the Supreme Court with a copy of:

 • any other record the court will need to decide the appeal (for example, the statement of material facts, your criminal record etc.);

 • the prosecution notification;